gvSIGAssociation/gvnix/readme.md

 -------------------

-* On each gvNIX project module you can find technical and user guides in the *module/docs/* folder in ASCIIdoc format and English:
+* On each gvNIX project module you can find technical and user guides in the *module/docs/* folder in ASCIIdoc format and Spanish and English:

   * td-module.adoc: Technical design
   * ug-module.adoc: User guide

-* gvNIX work guides are placed at src/site/docbook/ in docbook format and Spanish (deprecated):
+* gvNIX work guides are placed at _src/site/docbook/_ in docbook format and Spanish (deprecated):

   * reference: Working guide about projects development with gvNIX.
   * developer: Working guide about gvNIX project development.

-* gvNIX work guides are placed at src/site/asciidoc/ in AsciiDoc format and Spanish:
+* gvNIX work guides are placed at _/deployment-support_ in AsciiDoc format and Spanish:

   * reference: Working guide about projects development with gvNIX.
   * developer: Working guide about gvNIX project development.